-A listing of Special Events requiring overtime coverage will be posted electronically no more than thirty (30) days in advance of the event.
+A listing of special events requiring overtime coverage will be posted electronically no more than thirty (30) days in advance of the event.
+When a detail is posted, the selection of the officer to work the detail shall not occur for a minimum of 48 hours to allow officers to sign up, unless the detail commences less than 48 hours from when it is posted.
+In that event, the detail shall be selected, using the equity criteria described above, as soon as possible.
+Officers shall not sign up for more than one detail with overlapping times, but may sign up for as many available details as they wish that do not have overlapping times.
 The parties recognize that the specific details of the event may not be available at the time of posting.
 If overtime for the event must be mandated, the employer will notify effected employees five (5) days in advance of the event.
 Officers who wish to work a detail shall so indicate on the detail listing.
 The parties agree that there may be occasions in which the special events are provided to the department on such short notice so that the notice requirements listed above will not be possible, however, these occasions should not be common.
-If problems occur with the process, a Labor-Management Committee will be convened to remedy the issue.
+If problems occur with the process, a labor-management committee will be convened to remedy the issue.